Definition, Devices, Activities, and Concepts

 A digital audio workstation, or DAW, is a computer-based music-production system.
 It usually entails the combination of hardware, software, and electronic instruments.
 Although DAWs-of-the-past were housed in electronic instruments—like digital keyboards—nowadays, the term DAW is almost always used to describe software-based platforms like ProTools, Cubase, and Studio One.

-The use of digital audio workstations in conjunction with MIDI has drastically altered our musical universe.
-However, the changes wrought by these technologies will likely pale in comparison to the changes that artificial intelligence seems poised to inflict.
+Digital audio workstations and MIDI have drastically changed our musical universe.
+However, artificial intelligence seems poised to inflict an even greater change.
 The first inkling of this truth is already seeping into our lives, particularly via music streaming services like Spotify, Google Play, and Pandora.

 When you choose a song on Spotify (or one of the other platforms) you’ll notice that the program begins feeding you music in the same vein.
 If you choose Ray Charles, say, you may be invited to listen to Ike Turner next.
 It’s almost like Spotify has a brain.
 A computer system that simulates intelligence—like the ability to predict a person’s music-listening preferences—is known as artificial intelligence (AI).